dondvdlaan/JAVA-SPRING-PG-OPENAPI/README.md

 A Jenkins file has been added for a pipeline to execute automatically unit testing, integration testing and building of the application.

+<h3>Authentication</h3>
+Between the microservices basic auth is applied.